 When you encounter these lines, you may cross them to overtake if you can do so safely.
 However, you must first ensure you have clear visibility in both directions and sufficient space to complete the manoeuvre without endangering other road users.

-This marking is used to separate two-way traffic on a road.
+Solid and broken yellow lines on road are used to separate two-way traffic.
 You may overtake only when the broken line is on your side – this indicates it’s safe to pass if clear.
 When the solid line faces you, overtaking is strictly prohibited due to limited visibility or hazards.

 These lines appear on roads with changing conditions.
 Straight sections may have broken lines (allowing safe overtaking), while curves or hills use solid lines (banning passes).
 Therefore, you should always check for approaching vehicles before crossing, even when permitted.

-Yellow zigzag lines mean an absolute ban on stopping, parking, waiting, and dropping off passengers.
+Yellow zigzag lines on road mean it is prohibited to stop, park, wait, or drop off passengers.
 You’ll always find them in critical safety zones: right outside schools, at pedestrian crossings, and near fire stations.

 A parked car here could block children from crossing safely or delay emergency vehicles responding to calls.
 Therefore, you don’t see these lines very often.